micha-p/gumsolver/README.md

 So far, the list of commands is NOT stable but constantly modificated according to de needs of some private real world examples.

-## News

-- for interactive exploration of the rules network, a mask mode is available now
-- trailing stars or apostrophes in symbol names
-- declaration of arbitrary units or scale

 ## Theory

 There are two main types of objects: Connectors keep the values, a list of listeners and basically understand two signals for setting their values.
 Whenever they get such a signal from any informant, they inform all listeners except the informer whether they got a new value or they lost their value.